-Starting from West Bengal he takes the reader through the states of Odisha, Andhra Pradesh and Tamil Nadu before finishing his photo journey at the sunset at Kanyakumari.
-He takes you through Sunderbans and introduces you to the people and their lives there and tells you their stories through their boats stuck in the slush.
-He takes you through Dakshineshwar temple in Kolkata and then into the by lanes of the city.
-In Odisha of course it is Jaganath Puri, its famous Yatra and the Sun temple at Konark.
-In Andhra he tells you tales of Fishermen and their lives, of various European settlements that came up on these shores and whose signs can still be seen.
+Starting from West Bengal he takes the reader through the states of Odisha, Andhra Pradesh, and Tamil Nadu.
+Before finishing his photo journey at the sunset at Kanyakumari.
+He takes you through Sunderbans.
+And introduces you to the people and their lives there.
+And tells you their stories through their boats stuck in the slush.
+He takes you through Dakshineshwar temple in Kolkata.
+And then into the by lanes of the city.
+In Odisha, of course, it is Jagannath Puri, its famous Yatra and the Sun temple at Konark.
+In Andhra, he tells you tales of Fishermen and their lives, of various European settlements that came up on these shores and whose signs can still be seen.
 He showcases the rice bowl of the region.
-In Tamil Nadu he enters through Lake Pulicat and showcases the birds that you can see there before moving to the famous cities along the coast from here – Chennai, Mahabalipuram, Pondicherry, Ramesawaram & finally Kanyakumari.

 In Tamil Nadu, he enters through Lake Pulicat and showcases the birds that you can see there.
 Before moving to the famous cities along the coast from here – Chennai, Mahabalipuram, Pondicherry, Rameswaram & finally Kanyakumari.